Dalin first to finish Vendee Globe as title rival Herrmann collides with trawler - RFI

 Burton also had many setbacks, even anchoring for almost 48 hours to fix the mast, before opening the throttle up the Atlantic to find himself near the front.

+But he could well lose this place in favour of Jean Le Cam (Yes We Cam!).

-Le Cam could in fact finish as high as third thanks to a 16hr 15min bonus for pulling Escoffier out of the Atlantic off the Cape of Good Hope.
+Le Cam may even finish as high as third thanks to his 16hr 15min bonus for heroically pulling Escoffier out of the Atlantic off the Cape of Good Hope.

+Escoffier had sent out a mayday signal and abandoned his yacht as it snapped in two, sinking in seconds.

+Le Cam, 61, rushed to the rescue but after initially spotting Escoffier in a life-raft, lost sight of him as night fell.

 © 2021 AFP